Department of Health and Human Services/National Institutes of Health

 |NIH||Human Health Effects of Exposure to UV Radiation||4.1||4.3||4.5|

 |NIH||National Institutes of Health|

 Related Research.
-In addition to research that is designated as part of the USGCRP, NIH conducts research related to other impacts of global change on human health, including the effects of environmental and occupational exposures to air pollution, agricultural chemicals, and materials used in alternative or new technologies to mitigate or adapt to climate change.
-Exposures of special concern for FY98 include those that contribute to the greatly increased incidence of childhood asthma and that disrupt the normal functioning of the endocrine system.
+In addition to research that is designated as part of the USGCRP, NIEHS conducts research related to other impacts of global change on human health, including the effects of environmental and occupational exposures to air pollution, agricultural chemicals, and materials used in alternative or new technologies to mitigate or adapt to climate change.
+Exposures of special concern for FY99 include those that contribute to the greatly increased incidence of childhood asthma and that disrupt the normal functioning of the endocrine system.
 Renewed concern about emerging and reemerging infectious diseases has prompted increased attention to a variety of diseases whose incidence would be affected by environmental change.
-NIH provides significant resources for research on and development of vaccines and treatment for cholera and vector-borne diseases, such as encephalitis, malaria, dengue, and Lyme disease.
+Other HHS agencies provide significant resources for research on and development of vaccines and treatment for cholera and vector-borne diseases, such as encephalitis, malaria, dengue, and Lyme disease.

 Mapping of Budget Request to Appropriations Legislation.
 In the Departments of Labor, Health and Human Services, and Education and Related Agencies Appropriations Bill, USGCRP activities are funded under the NIH section of Title II-Department of Health and Human Services, within the National Institute of Environmental Health Sciences account.